ivantko/ivantko/README.md

 - 👋 Hi, I’m Ivan and I am a Cybersecurity Engineer.
-- 👀 I’m interested in Application Security.
+- 👀 I’m interested in Application Security and Cloud Security.
-- 🌱 I’m currently learning full-stack development with Javascript and Python.
+- 🌱 I’m currently learning full-stack development with Javascript and React.
-- 💞️ I’m looking to collaborate on Application Security Projects.
+- 💞️ I’m looking to collaborate on Application Security and Cloud Security Projects.
-- 📫 How to reach me ...
+- 📫 You can reach me at iv.tko@pm.me

 <!---
 ivantko/ivantko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.